Quantum Darwinism-encoding transitions on expanding trees: General setup and observables

+Equations \eqref{eq:pmdef} and \eqref{eq:QtmQm} will allow us to calculate the random matrix ensemble in Section~\ref{sec:trees} below.
+For now, let us apply them to derive a general property of the random matrix ensemble: the average with $f(\tilde{Q})=\tilde{Q}$ is the identity.
+Indeed, recalling \eqref{eq:sumpim}, \eqref{eq:Qmdef}, and the isometry of $V$,

+(We leave it to interested readers to draw a graph.)
+A consequence of this is that the distribution $\mathbb{P}(\tilde{Q})$ can be a single delta peak only in the encoding phase, where the peak is at $\tilde{Q} = \mathbf{1}$.

-It will be useful to consider models defined by a random ensemble of isometries $V$ instead of a single deterministic one.
+} We end this Section with a few remarks.
+First, it will be useful to consider models defined by a random ensemble of isometries $V$ instead of a single deterministic one.
 In that case, we adapt the definition \eqref{eq:PQdef} of the density matrix distribution by averaging further over $V$ (denoted by $\mathbb{E}_V$):

 Thus, the ensemble average $\left< [\dots] \right>$ is over both the measurement outcome and the realization of $V$.
 This is a sensible definition because any reasonable ensemble average is a linear functional of the distribution $\mathbb{P}(\tilde{Q})$, even if it typically involves a nonlinear observable in $\tilde{Q}$.
-In particular, eq.~\eqref{eq:JFR} still holds if we replace the left hand side by the average conditional entropy $\mathbb{E}_V [ \chi(F; R)]$.
+In particular, eq.~\eqref{eq:JFR} still holds if we replace the left hand side by the average Holevo bound $\mathbb{E}_V [ \chi(F; R)]$.
 A similar remark applies to the purity, \eqref{eq:puritydef}.
 In what follows, we will absorb the average $\mathbb{E}_V $ into the notation $\left< [\dots] \right>$ for brevity.

+Second, by focusing on the random matrix ensemble $\tilde{Q}$, we are ignoring the correlation between the revealed information $\tilde{Q}_m$ and the outcome $m$ itself.
+In other words we define the phases by what can be learned about the reference in principle, ignoring the question of explicitly relating $m$ to $\tilde{Q}_m$ for the moment.
+Nevertheless, we will address this question in Section \ref{sec:coarsegrain} where one measures a macroscopic quantity.

+{ Finally, we caution that being in the QD phase does not mean that Alice can send $\log_2 q$ classical bits of information perfectly to the fraction.
+In an attempt to do so, Alice may initialize the input qubit in $| j \rangle$ to send the message $j$, $j = 0, \dots, q-1$, instead of coupling the input bit to the reference.
+The receiver of the message measures the fraction in order to infer the message.
+It is not hard to see that the outcome probability $p_m = p_{m,j}$ now depends on the message $j$, as follows:

+Suppose also that the observer (measuring $F$) has no prior knowledge on the message.
+Then, by Bayes' theorem, upon obtaining the outcome $m$, the observer may infer that the message is $j$ with probability

+Therefore, the observer does not know the message with certainty, even if $Q_m$ is a always proportional to a projector, which is the definition of the QD phase.
+We would need to further require that $Q_m \propto | j \rangle \langle j | $ for some $j$ (which depends on $m$).
+As we shall see in the concrete models below, the latter condition is realized only in a fine-tuned limit and compromised by small perturbations, whereas a stable QD phase exists according to our (weaker) definition. }